Short-length SSVEP data extension by a novel generative adversarial networks based framework: Materials and methods

 \subsubsection{Direction SSVEP dataset}

 This dataset was published by Lee et al. in 2019 \cite{lee2019GIGADataset}.
 Fifty-four healthy subjects (25 females, aged 24-35 years) participated in the experiment.
-The experiment collected EEG data of subjects in two different periods (Session1 and Session2), and the data in each period was divided into offline analysis stage and online testing stage.
+The experiment collected EEG data of subjects in two different periods (Session1 and Session2).
+The data in each period was divided into offline analysis stage and online testing stage.
 For the sake of simplicity, the offline data from Session1 was chosen for experimental evaluation in this study.

-In the process of data acquisition, the four target stimuli were coded by 5.45 Hz, 6.67 Hz, 8.57 Hz and 12 Hz , and played in the lower, right, left and upper directions of the personal computer (PC) display, respectively.
+In the process of data acquisition, the four target stimuli were coded by 5.45 Hz, 6.67 Hz, 8.57 Hz and 12 Hz , and displayed in the lower, right, left and upper directions of the monitor, respectively.
 Participants were asked to focus on the center of the black screen, and then on the direction of the target stimulus highlighted in different colors.
-Each SSVEP stimulus was presented for 4 s, and the interval between two stimuli was 6 s.
+In each trial, each SSVEP stimulus was presented for 4 s, and the interval between two stimuli was 6 s.
 Each target frequency was presented 25 times, leading to a total of 100 trials (4 classes $\times$ 25 trial).
-EEG data of 62 Ag/AgCl electrodes collected at a sampling rate of 1000 Hz were recorded in the experiment.
+EEG data were collected with 62 Ag/AgCl electrodes at a sampling rate of 1000 Hz were recorded in the experiment.
 Ten electrodes (P7, P3, Pz, P4, P8, PO9, PO10, O1, Oz and O2) covering the occipital lobe area were selected for our research.
 All data was down sampled to 100 Hz and band-pass filtered between 4 and 40 Hz through a fourth-order Butterworth band-pass filter.